hairlesshobo/personal-site/content/projects/gim/index.md

 +++
-title = 'go-import-media'
-slug = 'go-import-media'
-date = "2024-10-22"
+title = 'gim (aka go-import-media)' slug = 'gim' date = "2024-10-22"
 draft = true
-tags = ['utilities', 'projects', 'media', 'video', 'audio', 'production', 'data-management'] keywords = ['home lab', 'go', 'production', 'golang'] description = 'Custom tool for identifying source media and importing to appropriate destination'
+tags = ['utilities', 'projects', 'media', 'video', 'audio', 'production', 'data-management'] keywords = ['home lab', 'go', 'production', 'golang'] description = 'go-import-media, aka gim, is a tool for automatically importing media from removable disks into a predefined folder structure automatically.'
-# summary = 'The overview of my plan to build a bare-metel Kubernetes cluster in the home lab'
 [params]
 toc = false
 +++

 ## Introduction

+go-import-media, aka gim, is a tool for automatically importing media from removable disks into a predefined folder structure automatically.

 We generate ~100GB of media data each week at church and currently, I am inserting one SD card or flash drive at a time and copying to my laptop, then syncing up to the